softwaresaved/byte-sized-rse/episodes/24-linter-advanced.md

 ## Using Pylint within VSCode

-The good news is that if you're using the VSCode IDE, we can also (or alternatively) install a Python linter in VSCode to give us this code analysis functionality, by installing a pylint extension.
+The good news is that if you're using the VSCode IDE, we can also (or alternatively) install a Python linter in VSCode to give us this code analysis functionality, by installing the Pylint extension.
 Select the `Extensions` icon and this time search for `Pylint`, the one by Microsoft, and click `Install`.

 Going back to our code you should now find lots of squiggly underlines of various colours.